klmnden/azure-docs.tr-tr/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 ## <a name="cluster-setup-failures"></a>Küme kurulumu hataları
 ### <a name="cannot-clean-up-service-fabric-logs"></a>Service Fabric günlüklerini temizleyemiyor
 #### <a name="problem"></a>Sorun
-DevClusterSetup komut dosyası çalıştırılırken, bu gibi bir hata görürsünüz:
+DevClusterSetup komut dosyası çalıştırılırken, aşağıdaki hatayı görürsünüz:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1